WRHS English Department Program Guide

 Students in English 10 continue and expand their study of genres and examine common themes.
 The study broadens, however, to take into greater account author and purpose, as well as style and voice.
 Students will likely compare works by different authors to determine how an author reveals his/her style as the students work to develop their own style and voices as writers.
-Other major emphases include MCAS preparation; grammar, mechanics, and usage; literary elements; the writing process: composition, critiques, research projects, literary analysis, creative writing; critical thinking; and vocabulary development.
+Other major emphases include MCAS preparation; grammar, mechanics, and usage; literary elements; the writing process: research projects, literary analysis, creative writing; critical thinking; and vocabulary development.

 English 9/10 5 credits

 This course is a basic survey of fundamental English skills including grammar, spelling, vocabulary, reading and writing.
 Students will read appropriate texts for understanding and, with teacher assistance, develop skills for reading for inference and contextual understanding.
 Students enrolled in this class will receive small group and individualized instruction at their appropriate ability level as determined by formal and informal assessments.

 Back to Course List

 This course is designed to address the individual learning needs of students with academic challenges.The curriculum will parallel that of the mainstream classroom with emphasis on a small structured setting where material and assessments are modified and presented based on students’ individual learning styles.
 Major emphases include: review and instruction in grammar, mechanics and usage; instruction in decoding as well as reading classic and contemporary works of fiction, non-fiction, and poetry for comprehension and appreciation; writing process strategies for compositions, five paragraph essays, research papers, and creative writings.
 Limited class size.
 Note to students who plan to play sports in college: The NCAA has not approved this class as a core course requirement.

 Academic Skills Remediation (Grades 9-12) (Both Semesters.
 Credit will vary depending on program established)